inspire-eu-validation/RETIRED-ats-view-wmts/README.md

 Abstract Test Suite for INSPIRE View Services Technical Guidance WMTS 1.0.0 Profile

-*Note*: This ATS is in draft stage, none of the tests have an official INSPIRE MIG approval.
+*Note*: This ATS is in "Ready for review" stage, but none of the tests have an official INSPIRE MIG approval yet.

 ## External document references